tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 Instead of adding up the squares, we could just add up the lines.
 People call that the *sum of absolute errors*, but I like calling it the *sum of lines*.

-## Values of the other number that minimize the sums of shapes
+Sometimes, these lines will have no length because the two numbers that form the line (the tick mark and the red bar) are the same number.
+We could draw a point for each tick mark whose value is not exactly the same as the

 <div id="viz" style='width: 640px; margin-left: auto; margin-right: auto;'></div>
 <small>
   Nota bene: The line and square at the bottom right are *proportional* to but *not equal* to the sums of lines and squares, respectively.
 </small>
 <script src="d3.v3.min.js" charset="utf-8"></script>
 <script src="script.js"></script>

+## Values of the other number that minimize the sums of shapes

+## Extrapolating